Cloud release notes May 2022

 DAX measure names that are not unique

 Model design in tabular differs significantly from multidimensional modeling.
-To get started and understand the differences read more about Getting started with Tabular Modeling
+To get started and understand the differences read more about Getting started with tabular modeling

 API integrations